 - Facing up to inconsistencies.
 We all have a strong natural capability to maintain contradictory ideas or arguments in our private thinking, or even in oral expositions and conversations.
-Writing out arguments, or otherwise visualizing outputs or deliverables in concrete ways, helps counteract maintaining inconsistent inconsistent commitments and arguments.
+Writing out arguments, or otherwise visualizing outputs or deliverables in concrete ways, helps early on to spot and counteract maintaining inconsistent commitments and arguments.
 Committing ideas to screen or to paper forces you to face up to weaknesses, refine arguments to avoid problems, or fashion counter-responses or potential solutions for things that seem to clash.

 - Avoiding procrastination by encouraging researchers to complete known requirements as soon as they feasibly can.
-If you can foresee that it will take two paragraphs to explain Concept A; or a sub-section must explain Method X; or that a data table will be needed on aspect G — well, why not get that written/done now, instead of in a mad rush at the end, or up against a deadline?
+If you can foresee that it will take two paragraphs to explain Concept A; or a sub-section must explain Method X in y number of paragraphs; or that a data table will be needed on aspect G — well, why not get that done now, instead of in a mad rush at the end, or up against a deadline?

 - Focusing on a research narrative, early on.
 Although a storyboard must includes critical, substantive details, it also focuses on getting across overall messages in an accessible way.
 For a research project, article or PhD chapter a storyboard directs your attention relentlessly to the value-added of the research, the key findings and conclusions, the ‘bottom line’ argument.